Radinax/React-Personal-Blog-Gatsby/src/pages/11-react-router/index.md

 ## How to use

-We will show it applies to a Navbar since its the most common case.
+We will show it applies to a Navbar since it's the most common case.

 In App.js we **import { BrowserRouter as Router, Route } from "react-router-dom"**, where Router will be the container of our routing system, and Route will be the component in charge of saying which component to show at which link: